Opentrons/opentrons/api/docs/v1/modules.rst

     module.engage(height_from_base=7)

 The ``height_from_base`` should be specifed in mm from the bottom of the labware.
-A ``module.engage(height_from_base=0)`` should move the top of the magnets to level with base of the labware.
+A ``module.engage(height_from_base=0)`` should move the tops of the magnets to level with base of the labware.

 .. note::

     There is a +/- 1 mmm variance across magnetic module units, using ``height_from_base=0`` might not be able to get the magnets to completely flush with base of the labware.
-Please test before carrying out your experiment to ensure the magnets are at the desired height.
+Please test before carrying out your experiment to ensure the desired engage height for your labware.

 .. note::